I've heard some of my clients talk about how they get better performance when they increase salt intake just before a workout.

 Are There Any Side-Effects?

-Keep in mind that one teaspoon of sea salt contains about 2300mg of sodium, and that's actually a recommended daily dose [8].
+One teaspoon of sea salt contains about 2300mg of sodium.
+According to the US Food and Drug Administration, this is the recommended daily dose [7].

 However, the best way to avoid negative sodium impacts is to monitor your daily intake as closely as you can.